Skip to content

 Your test will be cancelled without a refund if you don’t have the following with you:

-• UK driving licence - if you don't have a photocard licence, you’ll need to bring a valid passport and your paper licence.
-If your licence is from Northern Ireland, bring the Northern Ireland photocard and paper counterpart.
+• UK driving licence: If you’ve got a paper licence, don’t forget to bring a valid passport too.
+If your licence is from Northern Ireland, you’ll need both the photocard and paper counterpart.

-If you wear glasses for driving, remember to take those too.
+• If you wear glasses or contact lens for driving, remember to bring these with you, and ideally a spare pair.

 Your driving test will usually last around 40 minutes.

-The exception is if you’ve been banned from driving and told by the court that you need to take an extended driving test.
-Then it’s likely to take around 70 minutes.
+However, if you’ve been banned from driving and told by the court that you need to take an extended driving test, you can expect it to take around 70 minutes.

 What happens during a driving test?